 We have frequently booked with Treasure Realty.
 Treasure Realty seems to have the biggest selection, especially when it comes to larger homes.
 However, we did have one year that the rental house was filthy and they were not quick to handle our complaints.
 Instead, they said that homes rented after the busy summer season will show more wear and tear.
 We were discouraged by their customer service and tried to book through Airbnb last year, but then found out the house was managed by Treasure, anyway.

-So, long story short- you may also want to check Airbnb (get $40 off your first stay!) and VRBO, as owner-managed properties seem to have fewer fees.
+So, long story short- you may also want to check Airbnb and VRBO, as owner-managed properties seem to have fewer fees.

 Topsail Island is still fairly quaint and peaceful.
 If you’re looking for a raving nightlife, I’d look otherwise.

-Some ideas to occupy a rainy day or anxious kiddos:
+Some ideas to occupy a rainy day for anxious kiddos:

 Shipwreck Mini Golf – The area’s only mini-golf course, also located on the mainland of Surf City.
 This is a course suitable for ages 2-100, as it doesn’t involve many stairs or Par 6s (although we scored a few of those)!

-Parks – One of our favorite spots on the island is the North Topsail Beach Park.
+Parks – One of our favorite spots on the island is North Topsail Beach Park.
 On our last trip, my husband hit tennis balls with our nephews while I played with the kids on the play equipment.
-There is a short boardwalk/nature walk and there a soundside fishing pier.
+There is a short boardwalk/nature walk and there is a sound side fishing pier.
 This is a fun space to spend an evening before the sun goes down, but you may want to pack some bug spray.